 During NLPPW, many participating communities and organizations offer educational and awareness events as well as free blood tests.
 For information on NLPPW events, contact your local health department, which can be found here.
 While lead poisoning is a serious concern for everyone, young children are most at risk, which is why NLPPW 2016 is focusing on our nation’s children.
 Through public education, investing in infrastructure, and best practices, together we can ensure that our nation has “Lead Free Kids for a Healthy Future.”

-Please feel free to print and share, with attribution, our Types of Dams Infographic.
-A high resolution pdf can be downloaded by clicking here.
+Please feel free to print and share, with attribution, our Low Impact Development for Eco-Conscious Stormwater Management infographic.
+To download a high resolution pdf, please click here.

 National Food Bank Week occurs annually during the week that contains October 16, which is World Food Day.
 World Food Day, first established in 1979, marks the formation of the Food and Agriculture Organization of the United Nations (FAO) on October 16, 1945.
 While World Food Day aims to bring global progress to food supplies and the impact of climate change, and has a lofty and noble goal of Zero Hunger by 2030, National Food Bank Week focuses more on the immediate need of those around us.